michalasobczak/synopticly/README.md

 ...
 ENTRYPOINT /opt/runner.sh
 ```
 where `0.0.0.0` is your API server IP/host.
 Configuration file name is `synopticly_config.json` and should be in the same directory as agent binary file.
+Agent takes `OPENSHIFT_BUILD_NAMESPACE` as application name that will be reported to the API server.

 ### API
 This component runs as Docker container (michalasobczak/synopticly) being a Sinatra server listening for incoming reports from agents all across the cluster.
 Requires `DATABASE_HOST`, `DATABASE_PASS`.
 It assumes that database name and user is set to `synopticly` for sake of simplicity.
 One can run this on Portainer.
 Please remember to map ports appropriately as well as set restart policy to always.